wren-lang/wren/doc/site/embedding/configuring-the-vm.markdown

 When you create a Wren VM, you tweak it by passing in a pointer to a WrenConfiguration structure.
-Since Wren has no global state, you can configure each VM them differently if your application happens to run multiple.
+Since Wren has no global state, you can configure each VM differently if your application happens to run multiple.

 The struct looks like: